-After successful completion of this programme, you will receive a legally accredited Master’s degree in Econometrics and the title Master of Science (MSc).
+After successful completion of this programme, you will receive an officially accredited Master’s degree in Econometrics and the title Master of Science (MSc).

-You can combine this programme with a MSc in Mathematics for a double degree.
-For more information on this option, click on this link.
+You can combine this programme with an MSc in Mathematics for a double degree.

 This school offers programs in: